JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 exports.car = {  brand: 'Ford',  model: 'Fiesta'}
 ```

-And in the other file, you’ll use it by referencing a property of your import:
+And in the other file, you'll use it by referencing a property of your import:

 ```
 const items = require('./items')items.car